ChrstphrHll/npc_gen/students/Angel Nushala.md

 # Angel Nushala
 ---
 ### Description
-- Dragonborn Artificer from Floating Island
+- Dragonborn Artificer from Draconia
 - 1st year Diplomacy student in Treskal
-- many curled horns, Pale Blue eyes, and brass skin
+- short spines, Pale Blue eyes, and brass skin
 - Is Self-conscious and Anxious, and has Caring as their ideal

 ### Organizations